jhsmith22/carefirst_api_for_Charlie/README.md

 ## Bash commands to setup endpoint.
 Inside carefirst_api folder:

-## 0. Update the .env file with your own OPENAI API Key (it's okay if you are do a couple pings using mine, but for lots, please use your own)
+## 0. Based off of the env.template, create an .env file with your own OPENAI API Key as well as the MongoDB username and password (slacking these to you separately)
-OPENAI_API_KEY=
+OPENAI_API_KEY =
+MONGODB_USERNAME =
+MONGODB_PASSWORD=

 ## 1. Setup Poetry Environment
 poetry shell